tenyega/catering/README.txt

 	createdAt datetime_immutable not null
 	updatedAt datetime_immutable not null

+ADDED IMAGE TO THE MENUITEM
+	symfony console make:entity MenuItem
+	img varchar120 not null

+CREATED navbar and footer twigs as a components and added different routes for starter, main course, dessert, snacks  and its corresponding templates

 	/////////////////////////////// THIS TABLE IS NOT ADDED YET /////////////////////////////////////////////////////////////////::
 	symfony console make:entity Report